MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/purchasing-how-process-purchase-returns-cancellations.md

 1. In the **Purchase Return Order** window for an active return process, on an empty line, make a negative entry for the replacement item by inserting a negative amount in the **Quantity** field.
 2. Choose the **Move Negative Lines** action.
 3. In the **Move Negative Purchase Lines** window, fill in the fields as necessary.
 4. Choose the **OK** button.
 The negative line is deleted from the purchase return order, and a new purchase order is created.
-For more information, see [How to: Record Purchases](purchasing-how-record-purchases.md).
+For more information, see [Record Purchases](purchasing-how-record-purchases.md).

 ## <a name="to-create-a-purchase-allowance"></a>To create a purchase allowance
 If you receive items from your vendor that are not what you wanted, for example, if they are slightly damaged, the wrong color or the wrong size, the vendor may offer you a purchase allowance.